joshajohnson/CBRhardware/README.md

 Please bring along a laptop with the [Arduino IDE](https://www.arduino.cc/en/main/software) installed.
 Josh will have the installer files on the night as well.
 The [uC102](/uC102) folder contains resources which will be used.

+## 12/7 8/19 - furtherPCB: PCB Design / Manufacturing / KiCad

+A workshop delving into more detail about PCB design, including 4+ layer stack ups, impedance controlled traces and boards, layout tips, and looking at what the modern state of the art is in PCB manufacturing and assembly.

+We will also discuss tools and how to use them to achieve the above mentioned design considerations, followed by looking at some of Josh's projects and identifying where these techniques have been utilised.